top of page

 Collies understand space better than most dogs.
 Your body language, intention, and your confidence will be easily sniffed out.
 Move with purpose around them, let them know that you also understand space.
 Don’t let them block thresholds or herd you – make sure you maintain control by owning and dominating the space you are in.
 Your collie will look to you as a leader instead of someone that needs to be herded and managed.

 While Collies are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like a Pumpkin plan that covers hereditary conditions Collies are prone to developing, and can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Collies are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common conditions, and how Pumpkin Insurance Plans can help cover the cost of care!

 Epilepsy